-When a baby is born, he already has some amazing abilities though he has a long way to go in terms of baby development.
+When a baby is born, he/she already has some amazing abilities though he/she has a long way to go in terms of development.

-Despite the fact that a baby is born with all of these incredible skills, for the first month of your baby’s life it can seem that all he does is lots of eating, sleeping, crying, and require frequent nappy changes.
+Despite the fact that a baby is born with all of these incredible skills, for the first month of your baby’s life, it can seem that all he/she does is lots of eating, sleeping, crying, and of course, peeing and pooping.

 At this age, babies have very little control of their muscles and instead rely mainly on reflex actions, such as sucking, yawning, sneezing and crying.

 As a baby progresses through the first month of life, he/she begins to discover that he/she has control of his/her body.
 Discovering his/her hands is a big moment.
 It gets even more exciting when your baby realises he/she can use those hands to squeeze things like your finger, or to suck on for comfort when hungry!